 Each team will be given a basic (easily solved) written problem that will be calculated during this session.
-The answers to the question will provide the parameters (application volume, recommended droplet size, etc.) to which a CO_2 backpack sprayer is to be calibrated.
+The answers to the question will provide the parameters (application volume, recommended droplet size, etc.) to which a CO2 backpack sprayer is to be calibrated.
 Each team will be expected to choose the appropriate nozzle tips, speed, and pressure for accurate calibration and application.
 Each team will be asked to deliver a designated number of gallons/acre or liters/hectare over a given length or area demonstrating proper sprayer use.
 Scoring will be based on accuracy of calibration and application.
 Time will be used to break any ties.
 Time will start when the team approaches the spray table.
 When a team is ready to make the calibration run, they are to advise the judge and the time will be stopped.
 If time reaches 25 minutes the judge will instruct the contestants to stop.
 Once time is stopped, no further adjustments can be made to the sprayer.
 The calibrated sprayer is then used by a contestant to spray a predetermined area with the judge watching for proper boom height, speed and uniformity of spray pattern.
-Following the application per nozzle will be allowed.
+Following the application evaluation, each nozzle will be checked for accurate output.
+Variation in output up to ±4% variation per nozzle will be allowed.
 As an example, if the correct nozzle output is 150 ml/15 sec, the acceptable range will be 144 to 156 mL/15 sec.